Harshini14783719/Assesment-3_educational-app/README.md

 Drawing upon research from Assessment 2 and the **ACS (Australian Computer Society) Code of Ethics**:

-1. **Privacy by Design & Data Autonomy**: No unnecessary personally identifiable information (PII) is collected or transmitted.
-All learning statistics remain locally stored on the device using Room DB.
+1. **Privacy by Design & Data Autonomy**:The app does not require accounts or collect names, emails, passwords, or other personally identifiable information.
+Quiz statistics are stored locally using Room, and no user behaviour telemetry is collected.
-2. **Safe & Age-Appropriate Content**: Curated science and tech content suitable for learners without exposure to dark patterns, intrusive ads, or predatory microtransactions.
+2. **Safe & Age-Appropriate Content**: The app is designed for educational STEM revision and avoids intrusive advertising, predatory monetisation, and pressure-based engagement patterns.
 3. **User Autonomy**: Users can reset or purge their historical database data at any time via the Settings screen.
 4. **Accessibility**: High-contrast Material 3 colors, clear font hierarchies, and optional haptic/audio feedback.
+5. **User Wellbeing**: Notifications were deliberately not implemented because frequent reminders could distract or pressure students and encourage unnecessary engagement.

 ---

 ## Deliverables Included in Repository
 - `app/`: Complete source code and test files exported from Android Studio.
-- `GIBBS_SELF_REFLECTION.md`: 1000-word Self-Reflection essay based on Gibbs' Reflective Cycle.
 - `README.md`: System documentation & architectural blueprint.